First we need to know: What are fractals?

 Unconventional 20th century mathematician Benoit Mandelbrot created the term fractal from the Latin word fractus (meaning irregular or fragmented) in 1975.
 These irregular and fragmented shapes are all around us.
 At their most basic, fractals are a visual expression of a repeating pattern or formula that starts out simple and gets progressively more complex.

-No matter how close you get, you will
+No matter how close you get, you will always see a similarly detailed picture |

 One of the earliest applications of fractals came about well before the term was even used.
 Lewis Fry Richardson was an English mathematician in the early 20th century studying the length of the English coastline.
 He reasoned that the length of a coastline depends on the length of the measurement tool.
 Measure with a yardstick, you get one number, but measure with a more detailed foot-long ruler, which takes into account more of the coastline's irregularity, and you get a larger number, and so on.